JohnTelford/GPT/docs/index.md

 - Other topics are from pursuing what’s new and improved in the ever changing  Electronics, Internet, Science, and Software industries.
 Checking out what’s new or not, a pipe dream or not, or what’s new and improved

-- The [Hype Curve](hype_curve.md) helps separate reality from fiction.
-Keep it in mind when reading Topics
+>The [Hype Curve](hype_curve.md) helps separate reality from fiction.
+Keep it in mind when reading this website